mihailShaklev/cars-api-soft-delete/README.md

 ## Project files:
 ### accounts app:
-1.models.py - contains all models
+1. models.py - contains all models
-*User
-*UserCar
-*CarBrand
-*CarModel
+* User
+* UserCar
+* CarBrand
+* CarModel
-*SoftDeleteModel - inherited by the other models in order to handle the soft delete functionality *SoftDeleteManager - changes the behavior of the standard Manager - filters out the soft deleted objects
+* SoftDeleteModel - inherited by the other models in order to handle the soft delete functionality
+* SoftDeleteManager - changes the behavior of the standard Manager - filters out the soft deleted objects